- STREET FURNITURE

 - Simple images are easily read.

-- Outdoor advertising is found within the consumer environment; a clear image of the product enables product recognition and therefore, product identification in store.
+- Outdoor advertising is found within the consumer environment; a clear image enables brand recognition.

 Brand Must Stand Out